-It’s only natural for your puppy to jump up when they’re excited or pleased to see you but this is something you need to discourage before they grow up and this becomes a habit.
+It’s only natural for your puppy to jump up when they’re excited or pleased to see you but this is something you should discourage before they grow up and this becomes a habit.
 So even though it might seem cute now, when your pup comes home with you, start to teach them the behaviours you’d like to see straight away.

 Find out more about how to stop a puppy from jumping up – and why they do it - by reading on.